Forklift tires come in three basic types.

 Solid Tires are molded onto steel rings of varying widths and diameters.
 They require a specially equipped press to mount them on your wheel.
 They can be made out of differing materials to best meet the diverse needs of the material handling industry.
 Rubber, synthetics and polyurethane are three common examples.

 Pneumatic tires are filled with air and commonly used on outdoor and rough terrain fork lifts.
 They have the benefit of added traction and flotation on semi hard surfaces such as gravel lumber yards.
 They also provide some cushioning of rough terrain which both adds to the operators comfort and helps prevent damage to the running gear of your forklift.
 Two major drawbacks to this type of tire are the possibility of flats and unstable loads.

 To solve the problem of constant flats many operations resort to having their pneumatic tires filled with foam.
-The added benefit is increased safety The major drawback being that the entire wheel an tire must be discarded when the tread wears out.
+The added benefit is increased safety.
+The major drawback being that the entire wheel and tire must be discarded when the tread wears out.